 2. They are caretakers.

-Nice Guys frequently, and usually without being asked, attempt solving others’ problems and fulfilling their needs.
+Nice Guys frequently, and usually without being asked, attempt to solve others’ problems and fulfilling their needs.

 3. They seek approval from others.